Help your patients leave reviews with these easy methods.

 - Always maintain HIPAA compliance.
 Only use testimonials or reviews with the patient’s express consent and don’t reveal any personal information, including the patient’s name, unless they have given permission to do so.

-If the thought of coming up with ways to ask your patients to leave a review makes your palms clammy, don’t worry…these eight sure-fire techniques are easy to employ and will assist you in getting more reviews.
+Once your patients have somewhere to go to post a review, all you have to do is ask.
+If the thought of coming up with ways to ask your patients to leave a review makes your palms clammy, don’t worry…these 8 sure-fire techniques are easy to employ and will assist you in getting more reviews.

 - Ask During the Appointment